Vets-Who-Code/Prework/README.md

 #### Print Working Directory

-To help you know where you are currently in the Terminal we need to print the wordking directory.
-A directory would look like a folder on the screen of the GUI( Graphical User Interface).
+To help you know where you are currently in the Terminal we need to print the working directory.
+A directory would look like a folder on the screen of the Graphical User Interface (GUI).
 Type this command and hit enter:

 MacOS: `pwd`
 Windows: `cd`